-- A. Change of the exclusionary rule to admit evidence obtained by police officers acting in good faith - B. A constitutional amendment curtailing some of the protections traditionally afforded those accused of a crime - C. A statute limiting the application of the exclusionary rule to cases involving minor criminal offenses - D. Change of the exclusionary rule to allow any evidence, no matter how obtained, to be introduced in court - E. A constitutional amendment allowing police officers to obtain vital evidence by any means necessary when in pursuit of a known criminal
+- A. Change of the exclusionary rule to admit evidence obtained by police officers acting in good faith - B. A constitutional amendment curtailing some of the protections traditionally afforded those accused of a crime - C. A statute limiting the application of the exclusionary rule to cases involving minor criminal offenses - D. Change of the exclusionary rule to allow any evidence, no matter how obtained, to be introduced in court - E. A constitutional amendment allowing police officers to obtain vital evidence by any means necessary when in pursuit of a known criminal tenfold, with an actual decrease in the speed and reliability of service.
+Each of the following statements, if true, would tend to weaken the argument above EXCEPT:

 The postal service is badly mismanaged.
 Forty years ago, first-class letter delivery cost only three cents.
-Since then, the price has increased nearly tenfold, with an actual decrease in the speed and reliability of service.
+Since then, the price has increased nearly